 What are the Healthiest Oils to be using in our salads and in our cooking?
 Not all are created equally.

-There are so many different kinds of oils available to us.
-Canola Oil, Extra Virgin Olive Oil, Sweet Almond Oil, Rapeseed Oil, Avocado Oil, Sunflower Oil, Sesame Oil, Peanut Oil, Coconut Oil, Corn Oil, Soy Bean Oil…and the list goes on.
+There are so many different kinds of oils available to us: Canola Oil, Extra Virgin Olive Oil, Sweet Almond Oil, Rapeseed Oil, Avocado Oil, Sunflower Oil, Sesame Oil, Peanut Oil, Coconut Oil, Corn Oil, Soy Bean Oil and more.
 It can be a bit daunting if you are used to using the same kind for everything.
 Firstly, let’s talking about the two different categories of oil:

 - Refined Oils

 Do you know which oils fall into which category and what the differences between refined and unrefined oils?
 Which one is healthiest and which ones should we use for salads, stir fries, deep-frying and pancake-making?
 Keep reading and find out!

 - Extra Virgin Olive Oil